E-commerce

 Complete with a chatbot

-An AI chatbot like Qstomy can answer questions about availability, lead times, or return conditions before an advisor creates the provisional order.
+An AI chatbot like Qstomy can answer questions about availability, lead times, or return conditions before an advisor creates the draft order.
 It reduces back-and-forth on product references and prepares customers with the right level of information.
-For complex orders or negotiated pricing, humans remain at the center: the bot qualifies, the team drafts the outline.
+For complex orders or negotiated pricing, humans remain at the center: the bot qualifies, the team assembles the draft.
 Learn more: e-commerce chatbot, AI recommendations, Shopify integration.

 Summary

 Draft orders (purchase orders) centralize assisted selling in Shopify: catalog, discounts, shipping, taxes, customer, market, and tags.
 Use inventory reservation to secure quantities, price locking to freeze an offer, and payment terms for due dates.
-Duplicate existing orders to save time, but recalculate discounts and shipping fees.
-For advanced automation, the DraftOrder API and GraphQL mutations are the references, while keeping operational validation in the admin.
-Finally, take into account the one-year retention period for drafts created from April 2025 onward so you don’t lose commercial history.
+Duplicate existing orders to save time, but recalculate discounts and shipping charges.
+For advanced automation, the DraftOrder API and GraphQL mutations are the references, while keeping operational approval in the admin.
+Finally, take into account the one-year retention for drafts created from April 2025 onward so you do not lose sales history.

 FAQ

-What is the difference from a standard checkout?
+What is the difference with a standard checkout?

-A standard checkout is initiated by the customer on the store.
-The draft order is assembled by the merchant in the admin, then paid via invoice or manual payment.
+The standard checkout is initiated by the customer on the storefront.
+The draft order is created by the merchant in the admin, then paid via invoice or manual payment.

 No. Reservation is an optional action.
-Without it, stock remains available for other orders.
+Without it, inventory remains available for other orders.

 By default, prices are not locked until you enable locking.
 Sending an invoice locks pricing by default, unless manually unlocked.